ashrafulishti/Dalek-s-World/README.md

 ## What Is This?

-DALEKS is a lightweight real-time group chat app.
-It looks and feels similar to Discord — with a server rail, channel sidebar, message feed, and a composer.
+DALEK'S WORLD is a simple and lightweight real-time group chat app.
+It looks and feels similar to Discord , with a server rail, channel sidebar, message feed, and a composer.
 It runs entirely on Python (Flask) on the backend and plain HTML/CSS/JavaScript on the frontend.
-There is no WebSocket — messages are delivered via polling every 2.5 seconds, which keeps the stack simple and hosting costs at zero.
+There is no WebSocket and messages are delivered via polling every 2.5 seconds, which keeps the stack simple and hosting costs at zero.

 It is designed to be hosted for free using:
 - **Render** — for the Python web server
-- **Neon** — for the PostgreSQL database
+- **Neon** — for the PostgreSQL database but you can always tweak the code and host it locally or in any other platform.
 ---

 ## Feature Overview